EXPLORE THIS STORY

-GLOBAL DEBATE ON CLIMATE OBJECTIVES: BETWEEN URGENCY AND ECONOMIC REALISM
+GLOBAL DEBATE ON CLIMATE OBJECTIVES: BETWEEN SCIENTIFIC URGENCY AND ECONOMIC REALISM

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

 Pakistani media coverage of the climate debate reveals a profoundly pragmatic and defensive approach, centered on adaptation rather than mitigation.
 Prime Minister Shehbaz Sharif's approval of a five-year flood preparedness plan perfectly illustrates this emphasis on domestic resilience in the face of climate disasters.
-Pakistani media systematically highlight the country's specific vulnerabilities—devastating floods, threatened agriculture, exposed rural populations—while positioning Pakistan as disproportionately victimized by climate change relative to its historical contribution to emissions.
+Pakistani media systematically highlight the country's specific vulnerabilities—devastating floods, threatened agriculture, exposed rural populations—while positioning Pakistan as disproportionately victimized by climate change relative to its historical emissions contribution.

-The dominant tone oscillates between resigned realism and moral indignation, with rhetoric that constantly contrasts Pakistan's limited responsibility with the outsized impact it suffers.
-This coverage deliberately minimizes questions of national emissions and energy transition, preferring to insist on the need for international financing and climate justice.
+The dominant tone oscillates between resigned realism and moral indignation, with rhetoric constantly opposing Pakistan's limited responsibility to the disproportionate impact it suffers.
+This coverage deliberately minimizes questions of national emissions and energy transition, preferring to insist on needs for international financing and climate justice.
 The media carefully avoids questioning domestic energy choices, notably continued coal dependence and potentially polluting Chinese CPEC projects.

-The narrative framing presents Pakistan as a tragic hero of the climate crisis: a virtuous, low-emitting country that pays the price for the excesses of industrial powers.
-This victim narrative serves to legitimize demands for international aid while deflecting attention from national responsibilities.
-The 'antagonists' are clearly identified as historically polluting developed countries, while international institutions are presented as insufficiently generous in their compensation mechanisms.
+The narrative framing presents Pakistan as a tragic hero of the climate crisis: a virtuous, low-emitting country paying the price for excesses of industrial powers.
+This victim narrative serves to legitimize demands for international aid while diverting attention from national responsibilities.
+The 'antagonists' are clearly identified as historically polluting developed countries, while international institutions are presented as insufficiently generous in compensation mechanisms.

-This perspective reveals deep structural biases linked to the country's economic constraints, its energy dependence, and its delicate geopolitical position.
-Media coverage reflects the priorities of a developing state that cannot afford costly energy transition without massive external support, while seeking to preserve its relationship with China, a crucial economic partner but also a major emitter.
-This media approach thus serves both Pakistani climate diplomacy and the justification of environmentally controversial development choices.
+This perspective reveals profound structural biases linked to the country's economic constraints, energy dependency, and delicate geopolitical position.
+Media coverage reflects priorities of a developing state that cannot afford costly energy transition without massive external support, while seeking to preserve relations with China, a crucial economic partner but also major emitter.
+This media approach thus serves both Pakistani climate diplomacy and justification of environmentally controversial development choices.

 Economic constraints limiting energy transition ambitions

-Geopolitical dependence on China and protection of investments
+Geopolitical dependency on China and protection of investments

 Discover how another country covers this same story.